 Total landings from Icelandic waters doubled, from 750 thousand tonnes in the early 1950s to about 1.5 million tonnes in the late 1960s (Figure 2).
 This was due to increased herring catches; with the collapse of the Norwegian spring-spawning and the two local Icelandic herring stocks in the late 1960s, however, total landings fell to a similar level to the early 1950s and consisted of mainly demersal species.
 Total landings increased again from the early 1970s to the mid-2000s, when it peaked at about 1.8 million tonnes.
 This increase was driven by the exploitation of pelagic species previously not fished in the Icelandic Waters ecoregion: a capelin fishery starting in the early 1970s, a blue whiting fishery starting in the late 1990s, and mackerel fishing beginning in the mid-2000s.
 Total demersal landings decreased in the same period, until the mid-1990s, due mainly to decreased landings of cod.
-Since the mid-2000s, total landings have decreased to around 1.1-1.3 million tonnes annually because of decreased pelagic landings (mainly capelin).
+From the mid-2000s to 2018, total landings have decreased to around 1.1-1.3 million tonnes annually because of decreased pelagic landings (mainly capelin).
+In 2019 the total landings from the ecoregion fell further to around 800 000 tonnes because there was no capelin fishery.

-The demersal fisheries show a generally declining trend from the early 1950s to the mid-1990s, and have been stable since then (Figure 3).
+The demersal fisheries show a generally declining trend from the early 1950s to the mid-1990s and have been stable since then (Figure 3).
 Cod, haddock, saithe, and golden redfish account for the highest landings of demersal species (Figure 4).
 Landings of pelagic fish have fluctuated during the same period.
-Since the early 2000s the relative importance of capelin has decreased while the relative importance of blue whiting, Norwegian spring-spawning herring, and mackerel has increased.
-Crustacean fisheries (Nephrops and Northern shrimp) have decreased substantially since the early 1990s, due mainly to decreased landings of Northern shrimp.
+Since the early 2000s, the relative importance of capelin has decreased while the relative importance of blue whiting, Norwegian spring-spawning herring, and mackerel have increased.
+Crustacean fisheries (Nephrops and northern shrimp) have decreased substantially since the early 1990s, mainly owing to decreased landings of northern shrimp.